 3 Day Period – A Good Starting Point

 The CDC and FEMA both recommend that you store a minimum of 1 gallon of water per day for each one of your family members for at least a 3 day period.
-If there are 4 people in your family, you’ll need a minimum of 12 gallons.
-This should be enough water to get your family through a natural disaster, such as an earthquake, flood, or a tornado.
+Based on that recommendation, if there are 4 people in your family, you’ll need a minimum of 12 gallons.
+This should be the bare minimum amount of water to get your family through a natural disaster, such as an earthquake, flood, or tornado.
 Half a gallon will be used for drinking purposes, while the other half will be used for hygiene.

 Now, let me tell you about my thoughts.
 I believe you need 4 gallons per person per day.
 I get thirsty just thinking about not being able to fill my refillable water bottle.
 It’s totally up to you, but 4 gallons is the REAL deal, my friends.
 In other words, a family of four would need a minimum of 48 gallons for three days.

-In all honesty, three days worth of water storage doesn’t cut it for me.
-I highly recommend 7-14 days worth of water at the very least, and 30 days if you can make it work.
+In all honesty, three days’ worth of water storage doesn’t cut it for me.
+I highly recommend 7-14 days worth of water at the very least, and 30 days if you can make it work based on the space available and your budget.
+If you live in an apartment water storage in any real volume can be a challenge.

 There may be other factors that come into play that would require you to store more water than what the experts recommend.
-For instance, if you have a nursing mother in your family, or you live in a hotter region, those are just a couple of the many circumstances that you’ll need to consider
+For instance, if you have a nursing mother in your family, or you live in a hotter region, you have family members who are sick, and if you have pets you need to provide for.
+Those are other unique circumstances that you’ll need to consider based on location and family needs.

-If you’re preparing for an apocalyptic disaster or any number of doomsday scenarios, you’re going to need a lot of water at your disposal.
-Storing long-term drinking water will prove to be more difficult, whether it’s due to limited storage space in your home, and to be quite honest, it can also get expensive.
-The best thing that you can do is to get your 2 week supply and to slowly build your supply from there.
+If you’re preparing for an apocalyptic disaster or any number of doomsday scenarios, you’re going to need a significant amount of water at your disposal.
+Storing long-term drinking water will prove to be more difficult, whether it’s due to limited storage space in your home, and to be quite honest, there are related costs that come into play.
+The best thing that you can do is to get your 2 week supply and to slowly build upon your supply from there.

-You can go the bottled water route by buying packages of them to last you and your family for a 3 day or 2 week period.
-You’ll pay more this way, but if you need to bug out, bottled water is easy to take with you.
-A 35 count package could be equivalent to 4.6 gallons of water, depending on the size of the bottle.
-That would last a single person just over 4 days.
-In order to cover your water needs for a week, you’ll just need 4 packages for one person, and 16 of them for a family of 4.
+You can go the bottled water route by buying cases of them to last you and your family for a 3 day, and up to, a 2 week period, if that is your goal.
+You’ll pay more this way, but if you need to bug out, bottled water is easier to take with you.
+A 35 count case could be equivalent to 4.6 gallons of water, depending on the size of the bottle.
+That would last a single person just over 4 days, using government guidelines.
+In order to cover your water needs for a week, you’ll need 4 packages for one person, and 16 of them for a family of 4.

 5-7 Gallon Water Jugs